Activating collagen with Greespi: scientifically proven effect

 -

-Stimulates collagen production,
+Stimulates collagen synthesis;

 -